cocos/engine-native/docs/CODING_STYLE.md

 **Decision:**

 Use streams only when they are the best tool for the job.
 This is typically the case when the I/O is ad-hoc, local, human-readable, and targeted at other developers rather than end-users.
 Be consistent with the code around you, and with the codebase as a whole; if there's an established tool for your problem, use that tool instead.
-In particular, logging libraries are usually a better choice than `std::cerr` or `std::clog` for diagnostic output, and the libraries in `absl/strings` or the equivalent are usually a better choice than `std::stringstream`.
+In particular, logging libraries are usually a better choice than `std::cerr` or `std::clog` for diagnostic output, and the equivalent are usually a better choice than `std::stringstream`.

 Avoid using streams for I/O that faces external users or handles untrusted data.
 Instead, find and use the appropriate templating libraries to handle issues like internationalization, localization, and security hardening.

 If you do use streams, avoid the stateful parts of the streams API (other than error state), such as `imbue()`, xalloc(), and `registerCallback()`.
-Use explicit formatting functions (see e.g., `absl/strings`) rather than stream manipulators or formatting flags to control formatting details such as number base, precision, or padding.
+Use explicit formatting functions rather than stream manipulators or formatting flags to control formatting details such as number base, precision, or padding.

 Overload << as a streaming operator for your type only if your type represents a value, and << writes out a human-readable string representation of that value.
 Avoid exposing implementation details in the output of <<; if you need to print object internals for debugging, use named functions instead (a method named `debugString()` is the most common convention).